Binghamton University Yearbooks

 Binghamton University Libraries provide digital access to select materials held within the Special Collections department.
 Historical yearbooks provide a vibrant window into life at the University.
 However, they also expose insensitive, and at times offensive, racial and gender stereotypes that, though once commonplace, are now acknowledged to cause harm.
 The Libraries have chosen to make these volumes available as part of the historical record but the Libraries do not support or agree with the harmful narratives that can be found in these volumes.
 Digital Collections are created for educational and historical purposes only.
 It is our intention to present the content as it originally appeared.

-The yearbooks in this collection are copyrighted.
-If you want to reuse any material in this collection you must seek permission, or decide if your purpose can qualify as fair use under the U.S. Copyright Law Section 107.
+Many items in our digital collections are copyrighted.
+If you want to reuse any material in our collection you must seek permission, or decide if your purpose can qualify as fair use under the U.S. Copyright Law Section 107.
 If you think copyright or privacy has been violated, the University Libraries will investigate the issue.
-Please see our take down request policy.
+Please see our take down policy.